PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Experiments

-\paragraph{\textbf{Effect of Different Spherical Triplane Query Strategy.}} In Fig.~\ref{fig:ablation_vis_triplane_feat_agg}, we show the results of different query strategies from the spherical triplane.
+In Fig.~\ref{fig:ablation_vis_triplane_feat_agg}, we show the results of different query strategies from the spherical triplane.
 All strategies use the same feature renderer and frozen decoder from SphereHead for target image decoding.
-As shown in the figure, directly using the densified point cloud to query a single layer of features from the spherical triplane, as in~\cite{TripMeetGS_ZouYGLLCZ24}, cannot fetch all valuable features, and the rendered images contain artifacts due to missing information.
+As shown in the figure, directly using the densified point cloud to query a single layer of features from the spherical triplane, as in~\citep{TripMeetGS_ZouYGLLCZ24}, cannot fetch all valuable features, and the rendered images contain artifacts due to missing information.
 We then add 4 virtual cameras and cast rays from the camera center to each point and sample 32 layers of features near the point surface for feature aggregation.
 We set the margin between each sampled point to be the same as the fine ray marching stage in SphereHead.
 We try to assign manual weights sampled from a normal distribution centered at the selected point with standard deviation 1 and 10, and aggregate sampled features with a weighted sum.
 As is shown in the middle part of Fig.~\ref{fig:ablation_vis_triplane_feat_agg}, the results look better but are still blurry.
 Our final solution utilizes learnable MLPs to learn the aggregation function for the NeRF-based rendering.
 As shown in the figure, ours gets the best results, showing the effectiveness of the proposed aggregation strategy.
+In Table~\ref{tab:module_ablation}, we also ablate the model without our proposed ray-based feature aggregation from spherical triplane (denoted w/o ST ray agg. in the table).
+The quantitative results drops and prove the effectiveness of the proposed module.